Starosti/SpringBookCatalogue/README.md

 # Spring Book Catalogue
 A basic book catalogue API made using Spring Boot and Spring JPA, using the PostgreSQL as the DBMS.
 Currently, this project features no frontend.
-API's are defined as follows:
+APIs are defined as follows:

 ```
 Note: replace fields in curly brackets with respective data.
 Ex: "/api/v1/book/3" to get the book with id 3.